jsr6720/jsr6720.github.io/_posts/2024-05-27-if-you-give-a-mouse-a-cookie.md

 ---
 layout: post
 author: James Rowe
-title:  "Detect Thoughts on \"If you give a mouse a cookie\""
+title: "Quick Thoughts on If You Give a Mouse a Cookie"
 date: "2024-05-27 00:21:19 -0400"
 category: review
 tags: book Numeroff childhood-classics